baselinrhq/baselinr/README.md

 Want full manual control instead?
 That works too.
 Define everything yourself with YAML configs.
 Your choice.

+**100% open-source, zero feature gates.** Unlike many data quality tools that gate column-level lineage, anomaly detection, or core validation features behind paid tiers, everything in Baselinr is available in the open-source version.
+No premium tiers, no paywalls—just data quality monitoring that works.

 ---

 ## 🎬 See It In Action